CarbonCollins/openweathermap-nodejs/docs/api.md

 <a name="module_OpenWeatherMap/api.Weather..dailyForecast"></a>

 #### Weather~dailyForecast(params) ⇒ <code>Promise</code>
-gets a daily forecast for up to 16 days in the future (paid accounts only)
+gets a daily forecast for up to 16 days in the future (paid accounts only) [GET]

 **Kind**: inner method of [<code>Weather</code>](#module_OpenWeatherMap/api.Weather)
 **Returns**: <code>Promise</code> - the http request promise which will resolve with the 16 day forecast weather or reject with an error
 **Access**: public
 **See**: [https://openweathermap.org/forecast16](https://openweathermap.org/forecast16)